tomaszstopnicki/crackme-s/CrYP70NYM's Game Crackme.md

 ![image](https://github.com/user-attachments/assets/2e91c676-016d-4fa3-bc1e-9e05b87ba389)

-This subroutine calls a GetDriveTypeA, a function to detect whether a specific disk is a removable, fixed, CD-ROM, RAM disk or network drive.
+This subroutine calls a **GetDriveTypeA**, a function to detect whether a specific disk is a removable, fixed, CD-ROM, RAM disk or network drive.

-Few lines later it compares the result with 5 which is DRIVE_CDROM.
+Few lines later it compares the result with **5** which is **DRIVE_CDROM**.
 If the comparison is successful then it searches for a file Disk1.iso in C drive.

 If one of the statements is unsuccessful then it shows a messagebox seen previously telling us that CD-ROM not inserted.

 Now when we understood the logic behind it, let’s run it in OllyDbg to skip the checking part.